 It is vibrant, intense in color, and has high tinting strength.
 It includes carbon with other elements such as madders, carmine, crimson lake, indigo, etc., from coal tar.
-Few are light and stable still fade; light and moisture together are still more potent.
+Few are light and stable but still fade, light and moisture together are still more potent.

 5. Fillers and Extenders

-It improves the final film finish, e.g., Calcium carbonate increases gloss and fire-retardant properties, barium sulfate and gypsum are cost-effective, soft to grind, and low water solubility.
+It improves the final film finish, e.g., Calcium carbonate increases gloss and fire-retardant properties, barium sulfate and gypsum are cost-effective, soft to grind and have low water solubility.

-Magnesium silicate, potassium, and aluminum silicate are grinded and pulverized to the extent that their size is smaller than the film thickness.
+Magnesium silicate, potassium, and aluminum silicate are grounded and pulverized to the extent that their size is smaller than the film thickness.

 Analysis of Paint Pigment